J1blCblu/LockOnTarget/README.md

 # LockOnTarget

-Fast and efficient plugin for Unreal Engine which gives the ability to find and capture the Target, synchronizing it with the server.
-The system consist of 2 components which can be extended and customized.
+Fast and efficient plugin for Unreal Engine which gives the ability to lock onto a Target similar to Souls-like games.
+The system is divided into 2 components.

-* [**LockOnTargetComponent**](https://github.com/J1blCblu/LockOnTarget/wiki/2.-LockOnTargetComponent-Overview) - gives the locally controlled AActor the ability to find and store the Target along with the Socket.
-The Target can be controlled directly by the component or through an optional [TargetHandler](https://github.com/J1blCblu/LockOnTarget/wiki/2.2-Third-Person-Target-Handler).
-The component may contain a set of optional **Modules**, which can be used to add custom cosmetic features.
+* [**LockOnTargetComponent**](https://github.com/J1blCblu/LockOnTarget/wiki/2.-LockOnTargetComponent-Overview) - gives a locally controlled AActor the ability to capture a Target along with a Socket.
+The Target is controlled through an optional [TargetHandler](https://github.com/J1blCblu/LockOnTarget/wiki/2.2-Weighted-Target-Handler).
+The component may contain a set of optional **Extensions** that can be used to add custom cosmetic features such as Target indication.

 * [**TargetComponent**](https://github.com/J1blCblu/LockOnTarget/wiki/3.-TargetComponent-Overview) - Represents a Target that *LockOnTargetComponent* can capture in conjunction with a Socket.
 It is kind of a dumping ground for anything LockOnTarget subsystems may need.

 # Features

-* Capture *any Actor* with a TargetComponent, which can be removed/added at runtime.
+* Capture *any Actor* with a TargetComponent with multiple sockets.
-* Target can have multiple Sockets, which can be added/removed at runtime.
 * Network synchronization.
-* Custom Widget for each Target.
 * Flexible input processing settings.
-* Several useful methods and delegates.
+* Target filtering.
-* Target sorting to find the best one.
+* Auto Target finding in response to events.
-* Line of Sight check.
-* Distance check.
-* Auto find a new Target.
-* Target switching.
+* Target switching in screen space.
 * [Debugger](https://github.com/J1blCblu/LockOnTarget/wiki/4.-Gameplay-Debugger-Overview).
+* Per Target widget customization.

 # Installation